Dancin' on the Boulevard: Content

 Dancin' on the Boulevard was produced by the band, along with Don Cook.
-"Sad Lookin' Moon" was the first single-release from the album, peaking at No. 2 on the U.S. country singles charts in 1997.
+"Sad Lookin' Moon" was the first single-release from the album, peaking at number two in the US Hot Country Songs chart in 1997.
 Following it was the title track which, like "Sad Lookin' Moon", was co-written by lead singer Randy Owen along with bass guitarist Teddy Gentry and frequent collaborator Greg Fowler.
-This song reached #3 on the same chart late that year.
-"Of Course I'm Alright" followed late in the year and reached No. 22.
+This song reached number 3 on the same chart late that year.
+"Of Course I'm Alright" followed late in the year and reached number 22.
 Finishing off the single releases was "She's Got That Look in Her Eyes", an Owen-Gentry collaboration which peaked at #21.

+Dancin' on the Boulevard opened at 18,000 units in its first week, entering at number 7 at the Country Albums Chart and number 67 on the Billboard 200, which it was at that time, the group's biggest opening week of sales of their career since Nielsen Soundscan was implemented in 1991.
+In its second week, the album moved up to 21,000 copies, charting both at number five and number 55 in the Billboard country and main charts, respectively.

 Two covers are included on the album as well: "Hey!
 Baby" and "My Girl", originally Number One pop hits for Bruce Channel and The Temptations, respectively.

 Critical reception

 Thom Owens of Allmusic gave the album a two-star rating out of five, calling it "a fairly predictable and routine record that only catches fire on its singles".